 My interest is in the use of proteins to develop new materials.
-Inspired by the precedent set by nature, I believe that recombinant structural proteins are ideal templates for design of ‘information-encoding’ polymers.
+Inspired by the precedent set by nature, I believe that recombinant structural proteins are ideal templates for design of ‘information-containing’ polymers.
 The majority of my research focuses on overcoming limitations of existing systems to enable design of advanced protein-based materials.

 As a bioinorganic chemist, I am fascinated at how biology uses metals to carry out extremely complex chemistry.
 I am interested in developing metalloprotein mimics to provide new biomaterials.
 My approach is to use honeybee silk as the protein engineering scaffold to engineer stable, reusable solid-state metalloproteins.